 On this page we have compiled information to help you plan your next trip to Bombay Hook NWR.
 For more information, call the refuge at (302) 653-6872 Monday through Friday from 8:00am to 4:00pm or email the web master.

 - Refuge: Open every day of the year from 30 minutes before sunrise until 30 minutes after sunset.

 - Visitor Center: Open Monday through Friday from 8:00 am to 4:00 pm year round; closed on federal holidays.
 Open Saturday and Sunday in Spring and Fall from 9:00 am to 5:00 pm.
-The Visitors Center is now closed on weekends.
-It will reopen for weekend visitors on Saturday, September 3.
+The Visitors Center is now open on weekends.

 - Automobile or motorcycle (and occupants): $4.00 per day.

 - Hiking, bicyling: $2.00 per day per person.
 Children under 16 years old are free.

 - Bombay Hook accepts Federal Duck Stamp; and Interagency Annual, Senior, and Access passes for federal recreational lands, including refuges; are honored.

 - Passes are on sale in the refuge Visitor Center.